hanskrio/tio4900-masked-ppo/README.md

 ## License
 This project is licensed under the GPL-3.0 License - see the `LICENSE` file for details.

+## Citation
+If you use this code or research in your work, please cite: [hopefully coming out soon :)]

 ## Acknowledgements
 * The BOPTEST development team.
 * The Stable Baselines3 and SB3-Contrib maintainers.